giuliopace/AlphaPace/README.md

 The initial idea for the agent was an architectur revolving around optimising the alpha-beta pruning algorithm.
 For this purpose, we implemented alpha-beta pruning from scratch and tried to enhance the algorithm with the following optimisations:
 - iterative deepening search - starting with a shallow depth to speed up the initial alpha-beta pruning, but continuing to deepen the search tree after each iteration until the set time limit is met (idea: explore more in into the future if the time allows)
 - selection criteria - in case two or more nodes will result an identical heuristic value, both starting moves will be added to a list and then selected randomly by the agent when deciding where to move
-- heuristic optimisation
+- more elaborate heuristic method: Similarly to stockfish centipawn evaluation, we try to not only evaluate OwnDepot - EnemyDepot, but we implemented a heuristic that keeps into account the position of all stones.

-Unfortunately, this initial idea (see "AlphaPace_old.java" as reference for the code) turned out to not work properly when chosing the same heuristic (own depot - enemy depot) as in the pre-built alpha-beta pruning agent of the provided engine.
-Therefore, we decided to use the pre-built alpha-beta pruning agent as skeleton and focus on the following two criteria:
+Unfortunately, this initial idea (see "AlphaPace_old.java" as reference for the code) was very weak, as even the pre-built alpha-beta pruning agent of the provided engine would beat it easily.
+Therefore, we decided to use the pre-built alpha-beta pruning agent as skeleton and focus on the following ideas:

-### Heuristic Optimisation
+### RNN as Heuristic
+As core concept of our agent, we we took inspiration from DeepMind's AlphaGo / AlphaZero.
+Obviously our agent is way less complex and uses alpha-beta pruning instead of Monte Carlo Tree Search.
+The evaluation is performed by a simple RNN: we feed a board state to the network, that will return its prediction on the probability of victory in the given position.

+### SelfPlay for training
-As core concept of our agent, we decided to go for a (kinda) similar idea as DeepMind's AlphaGo / AlphaZero application.
-Obviously, our agent is way less complex as it uses alpha-beta pruning instead of Monte Carlo Tree Search and also just one very simple RNN for evaluating the board states within the search.
-We created a method "selfPlay" within the agents class (as we could not find another way to simulate games without starting the GUI) which creates a copy of the current game and runs multiple simulations of agent vs agent (thus, the name selfPlay).
-Afterwards, the neural network is being trained on all simulated games and evaluated.
-Then the whole process starts over again and again and again ...
+We created a method "selfPlay" within the agents class in order to simulate games without starting the GUI and to store the game states.
+The method creates a copy of the current game and runs multiple simulations where the agents plays against itself.
+After a batch of games, the neural network is trained on the simulated games and evaluated.
+This process has been repeated six times with batch of games that vary in size from 300 to 1000.

 ### Selection Criteria
-As we now use a neural network to predict the outcome of the game based on the board states (0 for loss - 1 for win), we had to come up with another selection criteria as the heuristic values are very unlikely to be the same.
-Therefore, we introduced the parameter DELTA, which acts as an allowed deviation from the alpha value where a move is considered to be of "equal value".
+To include some randomness in our algorithm we introduced the parameter delta.
+When we evaluate a position, we add it in the pool of "best positions" if it is in the range of (best - delta) - (best + delta).
+If it is better than best + delta it becomes the new best.

 ## Info on Setup
 The agent itself can be found as "AlphaPace.java" or "AlphaPace.jar" (class name: at.pwd.mancala.AlphaPace).